farhantandia/Lightweight-DNN-Triplet-Center-Loss-Person-Reid/README.md

 - scikit-learn 0.23.1

 ## Method
 I build two types of model, the one that use one-stream network (without temporal block) and the other use two-stream network (requires 1 extension of input dimension), the overall architecture is based on this [model](https://github.com/farhantandia/Lightweight-Multi-Task-DNN-Project-and-Benchmark) but using single output instead of multi-output.
-The evaluation and dataset is follow the standard of [Market1501 dataset](https://paperswithcode.com/dataset/market-1501#:~:text=Market%2D1501%20is%20a%20large,Deformable%20Part%20Models%20pedestrian%20detector.).
+The evaluation of dataset is followed the standard of [Market1501 dataset](https://paperswithcode.com/dataset/market-1501#:~:text=Market%2D1501%20is%20a%20large,Deformable%20Part%20Models%20pedestrian%20detector.).

 ## Results
 <p align="center">